 You’ve just finished designing your new blog’s website and now are ready to grow but are not sure what to do next.
 It’s an achievement building your blog but now the real work begins.
-There are so many things you need to do for the next steps of growth for your blog.
-Here are 8 ways to do so:
+There are so many things you need to do after you launch a blog in order for it to grow and reach your target audience.

 Before you publish or launch your blog, make sure you have at least 5 blog posts so that your blog doesn’t look empty to first-time visitors.
 You know what they say about first impressions!
 Plan out how and when you are going to post them and start posting them consistently.